valantic/pimcore-elastica-bridge/README.md

 This package is developed by [valantic CEC Schweiz](https://www.valantic.com/en/services/digital-business/) and is under active development.

-The only job of the bundle is to store Pimcore elements (assets, documents, data objects, ...) into elastic search documents.
+The only job of the bundle is to store Pimcore elements (assets, documents, data objects) into Elasticsearch documents.

 ## Setup